copocaneta/bain-delivery-application-challenge/README.md

 ## Coding Part

 This project is a Distance Calculator.
 It was built with NextJS with all the API routes built into it.
 It calculates the distance between two addresses using both the Haversine formula to get the **_as the crow flies_** distance and the Open Source Routing Machine (OSRM) API to get the **_distance by land transport_**.
 The results are saved in a SQLite database.
 The application is containerized with Docker for easy deployment.
+The web app uses a SQLite database on development and a PostgreSQL database from Vercel on "production" (on Vercel servers).

 URL for online web app: [https://bain-delivery-application-challenge.vercel.app/](https://bain-delivery-application-challenge.vercel.app/)